Victim: Shirley Ann Arras Crook, 46

 When Simmons was 17, he decided that he “wanted to murder someone.”
 He joined up with Benjamin, 15, to plan and carryout the viscous thrill-killing.
 The victim was 46-year-old Shirley Crook.
 The murderers broke into her home and abducted her, taking her to a state park.
 At the park, they hogtied her, covered her face with duct tape, and threw her into a river, causing her to drown.
 Benjamin was sentenced to LWOP while Simmons was sentenced to death.
 Simmons appealed his death sentence and his case went before the US Supreme Court.
 The Court ruled that the juvenile death penalty was unconstitutional and his sentence was reduced.

 Christopher Simmons, 17, decided he “wanted to murder someone.”
-He found younger conspirators and formed a plan to burglarize a house, tie up the victim, and murder her.
-He even bragged to his accomplices that they would “get away with it because they were minors.”
+He found younger conspirators, Charles Benjamin, 15, and John Tessmerand, 16.
+He formed a plan to burglarize a house, tie up the victim, and murder them by throwing them off a bridge.
+He even bragged to his accomplices that they would “get away with it” because they were minors.

 Benjamin was convicted and sentenced to life in prison without parole.
 Simmons was convicted and sentenced to death.
-The case went through a series of appeals and each one was rejected.
-In 2002 The Missouri Supreme Court held that executing juveniles constituted cruel and unusual punishment.
+The case went through a series of appeals.
+In 2003 the Missouri Supreme Court held that executing juveniles constituted cruel and unusual punishment.
 The case then went to the Supreme Court of the United States.
 In the landmark Roper v.
 Simmons ruling, SCOTUS ruled five to four that the juvenile death penalty was unconstitutional.
 Simmons was then sentenced to life in prison without parole.
 He and Benjamin remain in prison this day.

 Written by an NOVJM volunteer.